Header preview of the Saya app, showing mobile final screens

 - Seeing progress and self-improvement

 To ensure Saya’s approach aligned with evidence-based strategies, I referenced mental health professional websites and research-backed resources.
-This helped guide content curation and ensure the app provided reliable, supportive information without overwhelming users.

 Now it was finally time to start designing!
-I began with brainstorming a few different brand values for saya, which were: calm, trust, gratitude, and curiosity.
+I began with brainstorming a few different brand values for Saya, which were: calm, trust, gratitude, and curiosity.

 From these brand values, I assembled my mood board.
 I was drawn to a textural pastel look, warm/happy colors like yellow/orange, and cool colors like indigo for contrast.
+I then took the inspiration from my mood board and began creating the elements for my UI kit: Saya’s logo, color palette, fonts, icons, buttons and components.

 For my color palette, I was heavily inspired by the colors in my mood board: purples, pinks, oranges, and yellows (also ensuring it’s AAA-approved for accessibility).

 I interviewed 5 users for my usability testing, along with receiving additional comments from my mentor.
 The overall consensus was there’s a strong brand identity that reads well with the app’s theme and purpose.
+I received some suggestions about building out more screens for the tools and check-in flows, and some minor suggestions like adding a check-in time to the homepage or adjusting the boxes to have a more symmetrical composition.